 According to the 2020 QEC report, the QEM requires an estimated State School Fund allocation for the 2021-2023 biennium of \$9.86 billion.
 This amount was determined by estimating the cost of the fully implemented model based on the projected student enrollment and the use of the costs generated by the QEM for the prototype schools.
 The total required to fully implement the QEM is nearly \$19 billion.
-Estimated non-State School Fund revenues were then subtracted, including property taxes, Public Employees Retirement System side account earnings, food service receipts, federal grants, local option levies, selected Student Success Act resources, and other resources available to school districts.
+Estimated non-State School Fund revenues were then subtracted, including property taxes, Public Employees Retirement System side account earnings, food service receipts, federal grants, local option levies, grants, and other revenues.

 The resulting amount is the required State School Fund contribution to reach the \$19 billion the QEM needs for full implementation.
-The amount determined for the State School Fund was based on financial information available at the time the 2020 QEM report was published and does factor in an estimate for the additional revenues allocated to the K-12 system via the Student Success Act.
+The amount determined for the State School Fund was based on financial information available at the time the 2020 QEM report was published and does not factor in the additional revenues allocated to the K-12 system via the Student Success Act.
 As shown below, these new resources offset the amount of State School Fund required to meet the QEM's recommended funding levels.

 As noted above, the QEC is directed to provide at least two funding strategies for meeting quality goals.
-The 2020 report included the following two alternatives:
+The 2020 report included the following two alternatives:7

-1. The first alternative recommended by the QEC is to evaluate potential K-12 savings areas and spending trends, including an analysis of classroom spending compared to other spending.
-The QEC recommends the analysis be shared publicly.

-2. The second alternative is to provide tools and templates to help districts regularly benchmark spending against peers, and provide guidance on best-practice options for directing more money to classrooms.
+- 1. The first alternative recommended by the QEC is to evaluate potential K-12 savings areas and spending trends, including an analysis of classroom spending compared to other spending.
+The QEC recommends the analysis be shared publicly. - 2.
+The second alternative is to provide tools and templates to help districts regularly benchmark spending against peers, and provide guidance on best-practice options for directing more money to classrooms.